AtiqulHaque/booking-systems/README.md

-I you have docker and docker compose install in your pc then just goto the project root folder then run this command
+If you have installed docker and docker compose  in your pc then just goto the project root folder then run this command

 ./lunch